 Brussels is one of those European cities, as to which I already lost count how many times I was there.
-It was however only once, when I was there purely for pleasure and this was many but many years ago.
+It was, however, only once when I was there purely for pleasure, and this was many but many years ago.
 All other visits were on the job.
-Most of the time it was just fly-in fly-out and altogether less than twenty-four hours in this city.
-On one of those visits however, we booked our flight so late, that the only possibility to attend the conference was to come with an early flight on the day before.
-So, willingly or not we gained one full free day in Brussels.
-It was a cold December day, but it was sunny with only few clouds in the sky.
-Happily for us the conference took place in a hotel with only a quarter on foot to the Grand Place and the historical parts of the city.
-A small correction – Brussels is to much of its extent a historical city.
+Most of the time, it was just fly-in fly-out and altogether less than twenty-four hours in this city.
+On one of those visits, however, we booked our flight so late, that the only possibility to attend the conference was to come with an early flight on the day before.
+Thus, willingly or not, we gained one full free day in Brussels.
+It was a cold December day, but it was sunny with only a few clouds in the sky.
+Happily, for us, the conference took place in a hotel with only a quarter on foot to Grand Place and the old parts of the city.
+A small correction – Brussels is too much of its extent a historical city.

 The photos are ordered as I did them.
-This is spots you will see starting at the Royal Theatre de la Monnaie, heading through the Grand Place to Galeries Royales Saint-Hubert, further through Mont des Arts and Coudenbergstreet, crossing the Royal Route at the Royal Palace and the Royal Park.
-Altogether, this is less than two kilometres of walk.
+This is spots you will see starting at the Royal Theatre de la Monnaie, heading through the Grand Place to Galeries Royales Saint-Hubert, further through Mont des Arts and Coudenbergstreet, crossing the Royal Route at the Royal Palace and the Royal Parks.
+Altogether, this is less than two kilometers of walk.

 The origins of Brussels can be traced back to a small Roman settlement that existed in the area during ancient times.
 However, it wasn’t until the 10th century that Brussels began to gain prominence as a fortified city.
 Throughout the medieval period, it grew in importance as a commercial center and became the llcapital of the Duchy of Brabant.